 So many different types of business operate throughout the state of California!
 And sometimes the regulations and requirements for each business type can be confusing and exhausting to figure out.

 For example, commercial auto businesses.
 Are you in a business based in California that uses commercial vehicles?
-If you own or operate company trucks or trailers, you need to have commercial auto insurance for your business.
+If you own or operate company trucks or trailers in California, you need to have commercial auto insurance for your business.

 This applies to you whether your company utilizes dump trucks, garbage trucks, or passenger vehicles like limos or buses.
 If you are using vehicles in your company, you qualify as a commercial auto business.